renovate-bot/khulnasoft-lab-_-vulx/docs/docs/supply-chain/attestation/sbom.md

 $ cosign generate-key-pair
 ```

-In the following example, Trivy generates an SBOM in the CycloneDX format, and then Cosign attaches an attestation of the SBOM to a container image with a local key pair.
+In the following example, Vul generates an SBOM in the CycloneDX format, and then Cosign attaches an attestation of the SBOM to a container image with a local key pair.

 ```bash
 # The cyclonedx type is supported in Cosign v1.10.0 or later.